Robot Gift Guide 2017

 Jibo

 After a long, long, loooooong wait, Jibo is finally here.
 Developed by MIT social robotics pioneer Cynthia Breazeal and her team at Jibo Inc., this tabletop one-eyed robot is designed as a companion and helper to families.
 Jibo’s face and speech recognition are quite good, and you can ask the robot to check the weather, read the news, snap pictures, tell you a joke, set alarms, among other things.
 Kids, in particular, seem to enjoy interacting with it.
-The company is constantly updating the Jibo’s skills to make it more useful, but many people will wonder how it compares to an Amazon Echo or Google Home.
+The company is constantly updating Jibo’s skills to make it more useful, but many people will wonder how it compares to an Amazon Echo or Google Home.
 Jibo is probably not as capable, and it costs much more.
 The little robot, however, is certainly more charismatic and funnier than the other gadgets.
 And it can dance.

 $900